 - A better quality of researched evidence that is relevant to and that addresses key policy challenges;

 - Building a network of researchers that conducts demand- driven, applied and interdisciplinary research.

 Our research tackles the challenges of ‘Connectivity, People and Place’.
 Connectivity is about connecting people and places, physically or non-physically, through transport or other communications.

 As Indonesia invests big in building stronger physical linkages, especially in roads, ports, air and rail and between cities, towns, villages and islands, connectivity will have a significant impact and open up new possibilities for local communities.
 Our research explores how newly connected communities can take advantage of new opportunities.

 Anchoring research in one location – South Sulawesi – allows us to focus our activities and concentrate limited resources.
 One location also makes it possible for our researchers to engage meaningfully with real communities, immerse themselves in real settings and work with communities to tackle real challenges.

 Complex problems transcend disciplinary boundaries which require scientists and social scientists to work together.
 Our collaborative research model and university partner network draws together an interdisciplinary team of experts.

-We engage with stakeholders from villages, cities, provinces and at national level when defining problems and co-creating solutions.
-By engaging stakeholders from the start, we increase the likelihood of ideas and solutions being embraced and adopted at the end.
+We are engaging with stakeholders from villages, cities, provinces and at national level when defining problems and co-creating solutions.
+By engaging stakeholders from the start and throughout the program, we increase the likelihood of ideas and solutions being embraced and adopted at the end.

 Why South Sulawesi?